 Operating in a dynamic environment means rethinking what you know about Ramadan consumer trends.
 Remember that little things go a long way in helping consumers:

-- Solo gift shopping: Gifting queries usually peak two weeks before Eid, but consumers will likely shop for gifts solo and mainly online this season.
-Ecommerce sites and apps can help improve the experience by offering gifting options such as wrapping paper, customised cards and discounted add ons.
-Giving customers one-stop solutions for buying and wrapping presents, perhaps segmented by age of the recipient, may also save them time.
+- Solo gift shopping: Last year, there were over 400,000 conversations surrounding Ramadan-related shopping in Indonesia alone.
+But consumers will likely shop for gifts online this season. eCommerce sites and apps can help improve the experience by offering gifting options such as wrapping paper, customized cards and discounted add-ons.
+Giving customers one-stop solutions for buying and wrapping presents may also save them time.

-- More recipes: During Ramadan search queries for recipes typically peak during the first two weeks of the month, and decline in the last two weeks in favour of food deliveries and restaurants.
-With large or public buffets to be avoided this season, try to innovate with simple recipe recommendations, or fun communal activities such as cook-a-longs.
-Searches for recipes in KSA have already already compared to the previous months.
+- More recipes: During Ramadan search queries for recipes peak as families enjoy iftar together.
+This trend is visibly increasing3 in the current climate, especially in Indonesia, with searches already surpassing 2019 peaks.
+With large or public buffets to be avoided this season, try to innovate with simple recipe recommendations or fun communal activities such as online cook-a-longs.

 - Hygienic delivery: With delivery food in high demand, consider concerns the consumer has in mind in terms of sanitation and contact.
-Innovative solutions like contactless pick up could help solve these issues — and they're currently on offer in the UAE by providers like Talabat and Deliveroo.
+Innovative solutions like contactless pick up could help solve these issues — and they're currently offered across APAC by providers like Grab, GoJek, and Food Panda.

 3. Have a plan B

-- Create assets for different scenarios: Remember that utilising existing assets and making small changes can be a more efficient solution than starting completely from scratch.
+- Create assets for different scenarios: Remember that utilizing existing assets and making small changes can be a more efficient solution than starting completely from scratch.

 - Stay up-to-date: Assess your comms to ensure relevancy.
 Use Google Trends to keep up with local and global trends, updated by the hour.
 Consumers will appreciate updates and regular contact.

 As we continue to face challenges in the coming weeks, one thing is clear: Ramadan will not be business as usual.
 However, it might offer you a more thoughtful way to connect with your consumers.
-Ramadan kareem!
+Have a blessed Ramadan!